Back to Guides

 1. Die Hard (1988)

-Title art for the non-Christmas Christmas movie, Die Hard.
+Title art for the classic Bruce Willis action movie, Die Hard.

 Perhaps one of the most debated non-Christmas Christmas movies, Bruce Willis’ Die Hard franchise centers around NYPD officer John McClain as he finds himself in a Christmas Eve battle with a terrorist.